Aman-choudhary-99/Weather-App/README.md

 # Weather App

 A simple **Weather App** built with **HTML**, **CSS**, **Bootstrap 5**, and **JavaScript**.
-The user can enter a city name and see the current weather details using the OpenWeatherMap API.
+The user can enter a city name and see the current weather details using the **OpenWeatherMap** API.

 > Built as a practice / portfolio project for frontend development.

 ---
----

 ## 🔗 Live Demo

 [View Live](https://aman-choudhary-99.github.io/Weather-App/)

---
+---

 ## ✨ Features